Tutorials

 brew install cloudquery/tap/cloudquery

 See the CloudQuery Quickstart guide for installation instructions on other platforms.
-Please note that the DuckDB plugin (that we will use later) does not support Windows at this time.
+Please note that the DuckDB integration (that we will use later) does not support Windows at this time.

 Once CloudQuery is installed, you should be able to invoke it from the command line: